The future of GTM AI is here

 Key Sales Metrics and KPIs to Track

-To get meaningful insights from sales analysis, it's crucial to track the right metrics and KPIs (Key Performance Indicators).
+To get meaningful insights from sales analysis, it's crucial to track the right key metrics and KPIs (Key Performance Indicators).
 Here are some of the most important ones:

 Lead Metrics